How to Play Blackjack

 - Remember, it doesn't matter what the other players have.
 You're not playing against them, you're playing against the dealer.

-In a face-down game, hit by scratching the table with your cards, and stand by sliding your cards under your bet.
+In a face-down game, hit by scratching the table with the bottom your cards (scratching towards you) and stand by sliding your cards under your bet.
 To double down or split, turn your cards over and place your additional bet next to your original chip(s).
 When you get a natural or you bust, turn your cards over right away so the dealer can pay you or take your losing cards.

 When the dealer's up card is an ace, she'll ask if you want Insurance.
 This is a side bet on whether the dealer has a natural (a 10 in the hole).
 This bet has a high house edge so you should never take it.